docs

 Medical Billing Software for Billing Companies Managing 20 to 50 Practices

-What software a growing billing company managing 20 to 50 client practices needs: cross-team work routing, automation that actually works, and where per-provider pricing becomes a tax on growth.
+What a billing company managing 20 to 50 client practices needs: cross-team work routing, automation that works, and where per-provider pricing taxes growth.

 Short answer

-The 20-to-50 practice billing company sits in a specific band: too large for the workarounds that hold at five or ten clients, not large enough to absorb enterprise RCM contracts.
-This is where per-provider software pricing starts compounding into a real budget line, where automation pressure is highest because claim volume is real but margins are tight, and where cross-team coordination fails if the software treats each practice as a separate silo.
-The billing company software evaluation guide covers the full framework; this page focuses on what changes at 20 to 50 practices specifically.
+A billing company at 20 to 50 client practices is too large for the workarounds that hold at five or ten clients and too small to absorb an enterprise RCM contract.
+Three things change at this book size.
+Per-provider software pricing turns into a real budget line.
+Automation pressure peaks, because claim volume is high but margin per claim is thin.
+And cross-team coordination breaks if the software treats each practice as a separate silo.
+The billing company software evaluation guide has the full framework; this page covers what is specific to 20 to 50 practices.

 What a 20-to-50 practice billing company looks like operationally

 A billing company at this scale typically runs 15 to 50 staff.
 Ownership manages the business — client relationships, contracts, hiring — not individual claims.
-Account managers cover the book at roughly three to eight practices each; a 12-provider orthopedics group takes more account-manager time than a two-provider primary-care clinic.
+Account managers cover roughly three to eight practices each, and a 12-provider orthopedics group takes more of their time than a two-provider primary-care clinic.
 They need client-facing reports they can share without reformatting.

-Functional billing teams handle work by type rather than by client: submitters for all clients' charge entry, posting teams for all clients' ERAs, denial leads for the full denial queue.
-This model is more efficient than billers owning clients A to Z, but it only works when the software presents cross-practice queues by function.
-When it does not, specialists spend their day switching contexts and the functional model collapses.
+Billing teams work by function instead of by client: submitters for all clients' charge entry, posting teams for all clients' ERAs, denial leads for the full denial queue.
+This is more efficient than billers owning clients A to Z, but it only holds when the software presents cross-practice queues by function.
+Without that, specialists spend the day switching contexts and the functional model collapses.

-Offshore or remote staff are common at this scale, handling posting exceptions, follow-up calls, and denial outreach.
-The book typically represents 50 to 150 providers and $5M to $25M in annual collections — enough that software cost is a real P&L line.
+Offshore or remote staff are common here, handling posting exceptions, follow-up calls, and denial outreach.
+The book usually represents 50 to 150 providers and $5M to $25M in annual collections, enough that software cost is a real P&L line.

 Per-provider pricing is easy to ignore at five clients.
 At thirty it is not.
-Here is the arithmetic using publicly available 2026 pricing for a billing company with 90 providers across 30 client practices:
+Here is the arithmetic for a billing company with 90 providers across 30 client practices:

 |---|---|---|

-Per-provider pricing is a tax on growth.
-Every new client makes the software bill larger.
-This is not a quality verdict — it is a structural one.
-See Medi vs Tebra, AdvancedMD, and CollaborateMD for the side-by-side breakdowns.
+Per-provider pricing is a tax on growth: every new client raises the software bill.
+That is a structural fact, not a quality verdict.
+See Medi vs Tebra, AdvancedMD, and CollaborateMD for the side-by-side detail.

 Where 20-to-50 practice billing companies hit walls

-Most billing companies in this range grew from a smaller base.
-The walls they hit cluster around four patterns.
+Most billing companies in this range grew from a smaller base, and the walls they hit cluster around four patterns.

 Context-switching overhead.
-Thirty clients in software that requires a separate login per client means thirty context switches per day for a specialist working their queue.
-The overhead looks minor per switch and enormous in aggregate.
+Thirty clients in software that requires a separate login per client is thirty context switches a day for one specialist working a queue.
+Minor per switch, enormous in aggregate.

 Reporting that requires assembly.
-Account managers spending two to four hours per client per week building reports the software could generate are doing expensive work by hand.
-At 30 clients, that is 60 to 120 hours per month on a spreadsheet problem.
+An account manager spending two to four hours per client per week building reports the software could generate is doing expensive work by hand.
+At 30 clients that is 60 to 120 hours a month on a spreadsheet problem.

 Permission complexity.
-At ten practices, access control is often informal — everyone sees everything.
+At ten practices, access control is often informal and everyone sees everything.
 At thirty it breaks.
-An offshore poster with access to every client practice is a HIPAA exposure.
-Most billing companies discover their software does not support fine-grained per-practice access inside one workspace.
+An offshore poster with access to every client practice is a HIPAA exposure, and most billing companies find their software cannot scope per-practice access inside one workspace.

 Payer enrollment as an onboarding bottleneck.
 Adding the twenty-fifth client means re-running enrollment for every payer that client submits to.
-In software where this is manual and poorly tracked, each new client costs four to eight weeks of a senior person's time.
-At one or two new clients per quarter, enrollment is the hidden growth constraint no one talks about until they hit it.
+Where this is manual and poorly tracked, each new client costs four to eight weeks of a senior person's time.
+At one or two new clients per quarter, enrollment is the growth constraint no one names until they hit it.

-The 20-to-50 practice band is where automation pressure is highest.
-A book of 30 practices with 90 providers generates 4,000 to 8,000 claims per month.
-The volume is real but margin per claim does not justify proportional headcount growth.
+Automation pressure peaks in this band.
+A book of 30 practices with 90 providers generates 4,000 to 8,000 claims a month.
+Volume is high, but margin per claim does not justify proportional headcount.

 ERA auto-posting is the clearest win.
-A mature auto-post pipeline achieves 85 to 95 percent touchless processing on clean remittances.
-The value is not replacing the posting team — it is freeing them for exception queues, which is the actual work.
+A mature auto-post pipeline reaches 85 to 95 percent touchless processing on clean remittances, which frees the posting team for exception queues.

 Eligibility batch verification is high-ROI and underused.
-Running 270/271 eligibility checks across all client practices the night before appointments — automatically — eliminates a category of front-end denials without additional staff.
+Running 270/271 checks across all client practices the night before appointments, automatically, kills a category of front-end denials without adding staff.

-Denial routing works when rules are explicit.
-Routing CO-97 denials from a specific payer to the appeals queue with the right template is reliable.
-Outcome prediction AI requires more scrutiny; ask vendors for specific accuracy metrics before building workflows around those outputs.
+Denial routing works when the rules are explicit.
+Sending CO-97 denials from a specific payer to the appeals queue with the right template is reliable.
+Outcome-prediction AI needs more scrutiny; ask vendors for accuracy metrics before building workflows around it.
 The AI medical billing reality guide covers where to trust the claims.

-Offshore-plus-automation is the model that scales.
-Offshore teams handle exception queues, denial outreach, and follow-up calls.
-Automation handles straight-through volume and eligibility batch.
-The software has to provide: a clear held-line exception queue, tolerance thresholds configurable per practice and per payer, and an audit trail of every auto-post decision.
+Offshore plus automation is the model that scales.
+Offshore teams take exception queues, denial outreach, and follow-up calls; automation handles straight-through volume and the eligibility batch.
+The software has to provide a clear held-line exception queue, tolerance thresholds set per practice and per payer, and an audit trail of every auto-post decision.

 What software needs to do at this scale

 Cross-practice queues by function.
-Denial leads, posting teams, and follow-up coordinators see their full workload across the book — filtered by what they are responsible for — without switching clients.
+Denial leads, posting teams, and follow-up coordinators see their full workload across the book, filtered to what they own, without switching clients.

-Per-practice, per-provider permissioning inside one workspace.
-Not separate logins.
-One workspace where an offshore poster is credentialed to four of thirty practices, the others are invisible, and every PHI access is logged with user, tenant, timestamp, and record per HIPAA Security Rule §164.312(b).
+Per-practice, per-provider permissioning inside one workspace, not separate logins.
+An offshore poster is credentialed to four of thirty practices, the rest are invisible, and every PHI access is logged with user, tenant, timestamp, and record per HIPAA Security Rule §164.312(b).

 Practice-level configuration that inherits from billing-company defaults.
-Billing-company-level defaults for payer setup, fee schedules, and ERA tolerances, with practice-level overrides for clients that differ — without rebuilding from scratch per client.
+Set payer setup, fee schedules, and ERA tolerances once at the company level, then override per practice for clients that differ, without rebuilding from scratch each time.

-Account-level reporting account managers can use directly.
-A/R aging by practice, denial rate by payer, collection rate trends — in a format that is a client deliverable, not a spreadsheet project.
+Account-level reporting account managers can hand to a client directly.
+A/R aging by practice, denial rate by payer, collection-rate trends, in a format that is a deliverable rather than a spreadsheet project.

 Enrollment tracking that surfaces blockers.
-Payer enrollment status — active, pending, expired — visible in one view per practice.
-At 30 practices with 15 payers each, there are potentially 450 enrollment relationships.
-Gaps block claims; surfacing them before submission matters.
+Payer enrollment status — active, pending, expired — in one view per practice.
+At 30 practices with 15 payers each, that is up to 450 enrollment relationships, and gaps block claims, so surfacing them before submission matters.

 See multi-practice billing company operations for the full operational framework behind these requirements.